ddobrin/native-spring-cloud-run-with-graalvm/README.md

 This sample app provides a simple `Hello` web app based on Spring Boot and Spring Cloud Functions.

+`Instructions are provided`:
+* to build JVM or Native images for the same app
-It provides multiple deployment options and common Knative use-cases which developers are looking for.
+* provide multiple deployment options on Cloud Run, K8s, as well as Knative Knative use-cases which developers are looking for.

 `Currently Tracked Versions:`
 * Spring Boot 2.5.5 - as of September 2021
 * Spring Native 0.10.4 (Spring Native Beta) - as of September 2021
-* Natie Buildtools 0.9.3 - as of September 2021
+* Native Buildtools 0.9.3 - as of September 2021
 * OpenJDK
     * openjdk version "11.0.12" 2021-07-20
 * GraalVM CE
     *  OpenJDK Runtime Environment GraalVM CE 21.2.0 (build 11.0.11+8-jvmci-21.1-b05)
     *  OpenJDK 64-Bit Server VM GraalVM CE 21.1.0 (build 11.0.12+6-jvmci-21.2-b08, mixed mode, sharing)

-This repo addresses the following topics:
+`This repo addresses the following topics`:
 1. Build
   * Build a JVM / Native app image with the Spring Boot plugin and GraalVM
   * Build a JVM / Native Docker image with Java and Java Native Paketo Buildpacks
 * CI/CD integration - Build a JVM / Native Docker image with kpack
 2. Deploy
-  * Run locally / Kubernetes / Google Cloud Run
+  * Run locally
+  * Deploy to Kubernetes
-3. Learn about Cloud Run
+  * Deploy to Google Cloud Run
-4. Serverless use-cases:
+3. Serverless use-cases: instructions for Knative
   * [x] Deployment of containers with the KNative(kn) CLI
   * [x] Scale-to-zero, automatically
   * [x] Allow versioning of deployments and snapshots (deployed codes and configurations)